smtcoq/sniper/docs/pm.md

 # Elimination of pattern matching

+This transformation is available in the file `theories/elimination_pattern_matching.v`.

 ## What does this transformation do?

 This transformation `eliminate_dependent_pattern_matching`, takes as argument a hypothesis `H` whose type